 If you’re serious about building a thriving ecommerce business, you’ll have to dedicate time and attention to customer service.

-After all, customer service teams interact with customers every day.
+After all, customer service teams interact with customers over helpdesk tools or email every day.
 They’re on the front lines, representing your brand, fixing problems, and building positive relationships.

 When customer service is prioritized, companies enjoy a ton of benefits: more loyal customers, more positive reviews, and more revenue.
 That’s why focusing on customer service is so important.